morfair/macmon/README.md

 end
 $$;
 ```
-It returns the database role for a user if the email and password are correct.
+It returns the database role for a user if the email and password are correct:
 ```
 CREATE FUNCTION basic_auth.user_role(email text, pass text) RETURNS name
     LANGUAGE plpgsql